This article originally appeared on VICE CA.

 People can develop chronic pain and breathing and lung issues when they bind for too long, according to Lu Lam, a Vancouver-based clinical counselor.
 Merkle wanted to get the top surgery so they could feel more comfortable with their body and have a healthier option than binding.

 “Most doctors think you’re either a woman wanting to be a man or a man wanting to be a woman.”

 Many doctors who perform these operations see them as essential for health.
-“I don’t see it as a cosmetic operation, I see it as a reconstructive operation,” said McLean.
+“I don’t see it as a cosmetic operation, I see it as a reconstructive operation,” McLean said.
 “It’s one of the most gratifying surgeries.”